SoloFinanceHub

 Where It Shines

-The automation: HoneyBook’s workflow automation sends emails, generates documents, and moves clients through stages automatically.
+The automation advantage: HoneyBook’s workflow automation sends emails, generates documents, and moves clients through stages automatically.
 “When contract is signed, send welcome email and create project timeline” — all automatic.
+For freelancers who book multiple clients per month, this saves hours of repetitive admin work.

 Where It Falls Short (For Me)